Stingray phone tracker: Forcing an increase in signal transmission power

 Cellular telephones are radio transmitters and receivers, much like a walkie-talkie.
 However, the cell phone communicates only with a repeater inside a nearby cell tower installation.
-At that installation, the devices take in all cell calls in its geographic area and repeat them out to other cell installations which repeat the signals onward to their destination telephone (either by radio or landline wires).
-Radio is used also to transmit a caller's voice/data back to the receiver's cell telephone.
+At that installation, the device takes in all cell calls in its geographic area and repeats them out to other cell installations which repeat the signals onward to their destination telephone (either by radio or landline wires).
+Radio is used also to transmit a caller's voice/data back to the receiver's cellular telephone.
 The two-way duplex phone conversation then exists via these interconnections.

 To make all that work correctly, the system allows automatic increases and decreases in transmitter power (for the individual cell phone and for the tower repeater, too) so that only the minimum transmit power is used to complete and hold the call active, "on", and allows the users to hear and be heard continuously during the conversation.
 The goal is to hold the call active but use the least amount of transmitting power, mainly to conserve batteries and be efficient.
 The tower system will sense when a cell phone is not coming in clearly and will order the cell phone to boost transmit power.
 The user has no control over this boosting; it may occur for a split second or for the whole conversation.
 If the user is in a remote location, the power boost may be continuous.
 In addition to carrying voice or data, the cell phone also transmits data about itself automatically, and that is boosted or not as the system detects need.

 Encoding of all transmissions ensures that no crosstalk or interference occurs between two nearby cell users.
 The boosting of power, however, is limited by the design of the devices to a maximum setting.
 The standard systems are not "high power" and thus can be overpowered by secret systems using much more boosted power that can then take over a user's cell phone.
 If overpowered that way, a cell phone will not indicate the change due to the secret radio being programmed to hide from normal detection.
-The ordinary user can not know if their cell phone is captured via overpowering boosts or not.
+The ordinary user cannot know if their cell phone is captured via overpowering boosts or not.
 (There are other ways of secret capture that need not overpower, too.)

 Just as a person shouting drowns out someone whispering, the boost in RF watts of power into the cell telephone system can overtake and control that system—in total or only a few, or even only one, conversation.
-This strategy requires only more RF power, and thus it is more simple than other types of secret control.
+This strategy requires only more RF power, and thus it is simpler than other types of secret control.
 Power boosting equipment can be installed anywhere there can be an antenna, including in a vehicle, perhaps even in a vehicle on the move.
 Once a secretly boosted system takes control, any manipulation is possible from simple recording of the voice or data to total blocking of all cell phones in the geographic area.